 Completion of a bachelor's or master's degree program is usually sufficient preparation to begin a career as a forensic scientist (sometimes called a forensic science technician).
 Forensic scientists run laboratory tests on various crime scene evidence, such as tires, blood, DNA, fingerprints and weapons, in order to find physical clues that tie the evidence to a suspect.
 Many scientists specialize in one or more of the above-mentioned evidence types.
 Forensic scientists are also considered expert witnesses in the eyes of the law.
 They're often called upon in trials to give testimony on the physical aspects of evidence collected in criminal cases, as well as providing expert commentary about the evidence's meaning to the case.

-The job growth for forensic science technicians will be 27% from 2014-2024, which is much faster than average when compared to all occupations.
+The job growth for forensic science technicians will be much faster than average when compared to all occupations through 2028.
 Forensic science technicians are typically required to have a bachelor's degree in their field.
 They can expect to work irregular hours processing evidence from crime scenes.